 Memberships in professional organizations

-In addition to being the President of Science Writers in Italy, he is a member of:
+In addition to being the President of Science Writers in Italy, he is board member of the European Federation for Science Journalism and a member of:

 - The Italian Order of professional journalists, since 1994.